In this article we are going to examine some of the requirements of Regulation Best Interest also known as Regulation BI or Reg BI.

 Regulation Best Interest

 Regulation Best Interest (Reg BI) was adopted by the SEC in June of 2019 as an amendment to The Securities Exchange Act of 1934.
 All broker dealers, investment advisers and agents are subject to standards of conduct that requires the firm and its agents to act in the best interest of retail customers.
 Regulation BI covers all recommendations to effect a securities transactions as well as all recommendations regarding account establishment.
-That is to say that when recommending that a client open a joint, transfer on death, trust or fee based account, the type of account established must be in the client’s best interest In June of 2020, as part of Regulation Best Interest, all broker dealers and investment advisers will be required to provide retail clients with a client relationship summary (CRS) and will be required to post the CRS on their publicly available website.
+That is to say that when recommending that a client open a joint, transfer on death, trust or fee based account, the type of account established must be in the client’s best interest As part of Regulation Best Interest, all broker dealers and investment advisers will be required to provide retail clients with a client relationship summary (CRS) and will be required to post the CRS on their publicly available website.
 The CRS may be provided in hardcopy or electronically.
 If the CRS is provided in hardcopy, the CRS may not be more than 2 pages long and the CRS must be the first page among any documents sent in the same package.
 The following rules are in place relating to the CRS:

 The CRS must be written in plain English using everyday terms